 A Guide to Landing a Graduate Job in Digital Marketing

-Finishing your final year at University can bring a mixture of emotions; joy from finishing your dissertation or the daunting realisation that you now need to find a job that allows you to use your newfound knowledge and skills.
+Finishing your final year at University can bring a mixture of emotions; joy from finishing your dissertation or the daunting realisation that you now need to find a graduate job!

-Unfortunately, there’s no getting away from the fact that landing a job as a graduate can be tough in a crowded and competitive job market, especially in the fast-paced world of Digital Marketing.
-With thousands of other students competing for the same roles, you must do everything you can to stand out.
+Unfortunately, there’s no getting away from the fact that landing a job as a graduate can be tough in a crowded and competitive job market.
+With thousands of other students competing for the same graduate digital marketing roles, you must do everything you can to stand out.

 However, it’s never too late, start being proactive and start sending your CV out as soon as possible.
-Whilst you can look through and upload your CV to the many online job sites available, we also suggest sending your CV directly to companies you would like to work for – you never know what they might see in your application.
+While you can look through and upload your CV to the many online job sites, like Indeed or available, we also suggest sending your CV directly to companies you would like to work for – you never know what they might see in your application.

 “My tip would be to make sure that your CV is up to date and as polished as it possibly can be.
 Also, no matter what degree you have, sell yourself and not the title of your degree.
 Try to concentrate on the skills that you have developed whilst studying, whether it be communication, presentation, or team building.”